rtdevx/rtdevx.github.io/content/posts/training/Terraform/Terraform on AWS with SRE & IaC DevOps/02-terraform-basics/index.md

 	- this is the first command that should be run after writing new terraform configuration
 	- it will <font color=#EBAC25>download the provider plugins</font>
 	- `.terraform.lock.hcl` file is created to record the provider selections.
 Include this file in your version control repository so that Terraform can guarantee to make the same selections by default when you run `terraform init` in the future.
+	- `terraform init -upgrade` - <font color=#EB4925>command to upgrade the provider in Terraform</font>.
+This command will initialize the working directory and upgrade the provider to the latest version available, including any additional functionality that may have been added.
 - `terraform validate`
 	- <font color=#EBAC25>validates syntax and consistency</font> of the terraform files
 - `terraform plan`